Calculating How Much You Need to Scan (And How Much It Will Cost)

 With the help of records scanning services, your business can make the leap into the digital world with faster, more organized records and files.
 Watch the video or read the transcript below to learn how to calculate the costs for your scanning project.

 Where to Start

-When planning a scanning project the first question typically is price.
-On average scanning costs 7-12 cents per page.
+When planning a scanning project, the first question is typically price.
+On average scanning costs about 7-12 cents per page.

-Before you can get a clearer picture of your project’s price though, you first need to understand the full scope of how much you have to scan.
+Before you can get a clearer picture of your project’s price, you’ll first need to understand the full scope of how much you have to scan.

 Converting Containers to Paper Amount

-The primary method for estimating scanning price is calculating how much paper needs to be scanned.
+The primary method for estimating the cost of scanning, is calculating how much paper needs to be scanned.

-A full box will hold 2,700 pages, and from there it’s taking number of boxes x 2,700 = total pages to scan.
-If you don’t have boxes though, here’s a quick conversion chart to help with the calculation:
+A full box will hold about 2,700 pages.
+From there, it’s multiplying the number of boxes x 2,700 = total pages to scan.
+Here’s a quick conversion chart to help with the calculation:

 |Container||Box Count||Paper Count|